XelaNull/7DTD-WhiteRiver_ToC/README.md

 ### Citizenship is offered in three-tiers:

 - Tier 1 : Kill 10 Zombies.
 This is the Basic level of citizenship.
 Reward: +White River Citizenship Card
-- Tier 2 : Kill 100 Zombies.
+- Tier 3 : Kill 100 Zombies.
 This is the Veteran level of citizenship.
+This is started as a Tier 3 Trader quest.
 Reward: +White River Veteran Citizenship Card
-- Tier 3 : Kill 1000 Zombies.
+- Tier 5 : Kill 1000 Zombies.
 This is the Elite level of citizenship.
+This is started as a Tier 5 Trader quest.
 Reward: +White River Elite Citizenship Card

 Once the player obtains their citizenship card, they can use this to craft quest-starter items for the equipment quests below.
-Some of the quests below offer a veteran version which rewards a sealed crate containing better quality, more items, and greater quantity of each multi-quantity item.
+Some of the quests below offer a veteran version which rewards better quality, more items, and greater quantity of each multi-quantity item.
 Some offer an even higher level set of rewards for elite citizens.
-However, after a "Veteran" or "Elite" quest is complete, only a basic citizenship card is returned.
-The player must successfully complete the Tier 2 or 3 citizenship quest again in order to pursue another Veteran/Elite equipment quest.
+After a "Veteran" quest is complete, the Trader keeps your Veteran Citizenship Card, requiring you to complete the Tier 3 Trader quest again to obtain a new Veteran Citizenship Card.
+However, after an "Elite" quest is complete, an Elite Citizenship Card is returned.

 ### Questable Equipment: